nrser/cmds/README.md

     # => "/usr/bin/env,blah do-stuff --really --some-setting=dat-value x,y"
     ```

-    Which is probably *not* what you were going for... it would produce an `ARGV`     something like:
+    Which is probably *not* what you were going for... it would produce an
+    `ARGV`, something like:

     ```ruby
     [